Use our free Nectar points calculator to find out exactly how much are Nectar points worth, and where is best to spend them.

 I am a big fan of loyalty cards and pretty much collect them!
-I am not loyal to anyone shop and collect the points and rewards from all over the place.
+I am not loyal to anyone shop and collect points and rewards from all over the place.

 One of the biggest loyalty schemes in the UK is Nectar Points from Sainsbury’s.

-Obviously, to you need to collect Nectar points first, which can be done at both Sainsbury’s and a variety of other places.
+Obviously, you need to collect Nectar points first, which can be done at both Sainsbury’s and a variety of other places.